zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 ## Deleting Configuration Data

 The edgecmd application can be used to delete configuration data from the Edge Data Store.
-To delete a configuration entry from a collection configuration (for example, 'PeriodicEgressEndpoints' facet within the 'Storage' component) the user must specify the component ID, facet, and ID of the entry to remove followed by the 'delete' keyword.
+To delete a configuration entry from a collection configuration (for example, 'HealthEndpoints' facet within the 'System' component) the user must specify the component ID, facet, and ID of the entry to remove followed by the 'delete' keyword.
 Example:
 ```bash
 edgecmd Configuration System HealthEndpoints Id=endpoint_1 delete